Rank-one Boolean tensor factorization and the multilinear polytope: Introduction

-\paragraph{Outline.} In \cref{sec LP4BTF}, we introduce our LP relaxations for rank-one BTF.
-In \cref{sec main results} we present the statements of our main results.
+\paragraph{Outline.} In \cref{sec basics}, we establish some basic properties of our optimization framework.
+In \cref{sec LP4BTF}, we introduce our LP relaxations for rank-one BTF.
+In \cref{sec main results}, we present the statements of our recovery guarantees.
 Preliminary numerical results are provided in Section~\ref{sec numerics}.
 In \cref{sec IP recovery}, we prove our necessary and sufficient recovery conditions for rank-one BTF.
 In \cref{sec SL recovery,sec FR recovery}, we prove our recovery guarantees for the standard LP and the flower LP, respectively.
 Finally, the proof of a technical result omitted from \cref{sec LP4BTF} is given in \cref{sec facets}.

-\sctn{LP relaxations for rank-one BTF} In this section, we propose our novel LP relaxations for rank-one BTF.
-To this end, we first present an equivalent integer programming reformulation of Problem~\eqref{pr comb} in an extended space.
-Define